leolalvay/KAUST_OPTION_PRICING/Error Analysis/Error Analysis.md

 ---

-## Practical implementation guidance for computational physicists
+## Practical implementation guidance for us at KAUST

 For American basket option pricing using Markovian projection with L² polynomial regression: